denten-books/plain-text/2-device.md

 machine.

-The grammar sets up a "connection between word and a thing," in order for the mechanism to "function in a certain way."
-"So the definition can make it work properly, like the connection between the keys and the hammers in a piano" Wittgenstein writes.
+The grammar sets up a "connection between word and a thing," in order for the mechanism to function in a certain way.
+"The definition," Wittgenstein writes, "can make it work properly, like the connection between the keys and the hammers in a piano."
 Crucially, it is that "connection not the effect that determines the meaning" [@wittgenstein_philosophical_1974, 190].
 A programmer would say that Wittgenstein's "grammatical layer" resembles modern programming language interpreters and assemblers, exactly the parts of the machine that